nhosic1/autonomous_navigation/docs/source/userdoc/system_components/DEPTH_ESTIMATION/adn_software_requirements/adn_software_requirements.rst

    :status: open

-   The component must capture and synchronize frames from two Raspberry Pi Module 3 cameras at a minimum resolution of 768x432 pixels and a minimum frame rate of 30 FPS, with synchronization precision within 0.03 seconds.
+   The component must capture and synchronize frames from two Raspberry Pi Module 3 cameras at a minimum resolution of 768x432 pixels and a minimum frame rate of 30 FPS, with synchronization precision within 0.03 seconds and in RGB format.

 .. req:: Stereo Camera Calibration
    :id: REQ_1719135324